Rachel Harris: One Woman Over the Line

 Vocalist: Dr. Sara C. Blanford

-Dancers: Jerry Nathaniel Betts and Rachael Smith
+Dancers: Jerry Nathaniel Betts and Inaijah Meaux

 Narration